 Striping quality attributes that define user expectations were developed based on an industrywide literature review.
 The attribute selected for this measure is the retroreflectivity of the striping or the visibility of the striping at night.
 Retroreflectivity is measured as the amount of light from vehicle headlights that is returned to the driver.
-The measurement unit for retroreflectivity is millicandellas per meter squared per lux $(mcd/m^2/lux)$.
+The measurement unit for retroreflectivity is millicandellas per meter squared per lux $(mcd/m^2/lux)$ .
 We have established retroreflectivity benchmarks of 150 for white and 125 for yellow.
 These benchmarks were chosen because they are at the high end of what research and other states consider minimum acceptable levels.
 Data is collected by taking retroreflectivity readings on randomly selected road segments in the fall and spring of each year.
 This data is then compared to the benchmarks.
 Traffic volumes, winter weather and pavement condition all have an impact on the performance and durability of striping.
 Fall readings are taken in September, October and November on the major roads.
 Spring readings are taken in April, May and June on the minor roads.
 This measure is updated annually in January.

-From 2011 to 2012, the retroreflectivity readings on Missouri's major roads increased 4.3 percent to 96.4 percent.
-Minor roads increased 32.7 percent to 76.7 during the same period.
+From 2010 to 2011, the retroreflectivity readings on Missouri's major roads increased 1.1 percent to 92.4 percent for 2011.
+But minor roads fell 30.4 percent to 57.8 percent from 2010 to 2011.
 Since the minor roads are measured in the spring, the previous winter's weather has a significant impact on the condition of the stripes.
-The winter of 2011-2012 was not as destructive on striping because of the very mild weather throughout the state.
+The winter of 2010-2011 was extremely hard on striping with a number of significant snow events across the state.